Cyrus IMAP server

 The Cyrus IMAP server is electronic mail server software developed by Carnegie Mellon University.
 It differs from other Internet Message Access Protocol (IMAP) server implementations in that it is generally intended to be run on sealed servers, where normal users cannot log in.

 Overview

-The mail spool uses a filesystem layout and format similar to the Maildir format used by other popular email servers such as qmail, Courier, Dovecot, etc. Users can access mail through the IMAP/IMAP-S, POP3/POP3-S or KPOP protocols.
+The mail spool uses a filesystem layout and format similar to the Maildir format used by other popular email servers such as qmail, Courier, Dovecot, etc. Users can access mail through the JMAP, IMAP/IMAP-S, POP3/POP3-S or KPOP protocols.

 The Cyrus IMAP server supports server-side mail filtering through the implementation of a mail filtering language called Sieve.

 The private mailbox database design gives the server considerable advantages in efficiency, scalability, and administratability.
 Multiple concurrent read/write connections to the same mailbox are permitted.
 The server supports access control lists on mailboxes and storage quotas on mailbox hierarchies.

 As of version 2.4.17, there is support for CalDAV and CardDAV to provide an integrated calendaring and email solution, and also support for viewing email via an RSS reader.

+In terms of user management, it has a simple implementation of SASL which is specified in the Internet Standard RFC 2222.